Audiveris/audiveris/README.md

 ## Further Information

-Users and Developers are advised to read the specific [User Handbook for 5.2 release][handbook], and the more general [Wiki][audiveris-wiki] set of articles.
+Users and Developers are advised to read the specific [User Handbook][handbook], and the more general [Wiki][audiveris-wiki] set of articles.

 ## Releases